 Arc de Triomphe: MIRABEL on the west pillar

 A man of many careers, Guillaume Mirabel first enlisted in the military in the Dragoons of Languedoc in 1768.
 Four years later he left the service, and then in 1780 he became a customs officer in Agde.
 After the arrival of the Revolution, in May of 1793 Mirabel was named a lieutenant and instructor of cavalry for the départements of Gard and Hérault.
 The following month he was promoted to capitaine and he took over instruction of the cavalry and light artillery of the Army of the Eastern Pyrenees.

 Mirabel did far more than just instruct troops though, joining his men in combat quite often.
-In July of 1793 he fought at Thuir where he was wounded by a sabre blow to the right shoulder, and then in August he was wounded by a sabre blow to the head.
-That September Mirabel was again wounded, this time receiving a sabre blow to the right hand.
+In July of 1793 he fought at Thuir where he was wounded by a saber blow to the right shoulder, and then in August he was wounded by a saber blow to the head.
+That September Mirabel was again wounded, this time receiving a saber blow to the right hand.
 Later that month he took command of the horse flankers of the army, and at the end of the year he was promoted to général de brigade.